lukecav/awesome-woocommerce/README.md

 # awesome-woocommerce
-Plugins and code snippets for your WC store.
+Plugins and code snippets for your [WooCommerce](https://woocommerce.com) store.

 ## Table Of Contents
 * [Handy Code Snippets and Plugins](#handy-code-snippets-and-plugins)